-Report Results to your United Way Liaison to debrief final results, document your 2020 campaign and identify campaign strengths and opportunities.
+Report Results to your United Way Liaison to debrief final results, document your campaign results and identify campaign strengths and opportunities.
 Take a moment to enjoy this time, it’s a great opportunity to celebrate your successes and start planning for next year.

-Conduct Follow-up with any individuals who missed the campaign deadline or were out of the office during the campaign.
+Conduct Follow-Up with any individuals who missed the campaign deadline or were out of the office during the campaign.
 Ask your Liaison if you need donor details.

 Thank All Donors through personalized messages or by hosting an event.
 As we mentioned before, employee donations are the base of your campaign.
 Make sure everyone feels appreciated and happy with their participation in the annual campaign.